srttools package¶

 Notes

-Found at http://stackoverflow.com/questions/600268/mkdir-p-functionality-in-python
+Found at https://stackoverflow.com/questions/600268/mkdir-p-functionality-in-python

-- srttools.io.observing_angle(rest_angle, derot_angle)[source] [edit on github]¶
+srttools.io.observing_angle(rest_angle, derot_angle)[source] [edit on github]

 Calculate the observing angle of the multifeed.